 - While the building is an innovative green building, it is open and airy.
 It’s also about ten degrees cooler up in the Redwoods, so dress in layers.

-- Even with reservations, as time progresses, it gets crowded, especially at the interactive workstations.
+- Even with reservations, it gets crowded around lunchtime, especially at the interactive workstations.

 - While my daughter loved working on her art, the markers provided are not washable, and tend to rub off; we got ink stains everywhere!